monikastrah/431-2020/classes/class10/README.md

 1. Dr. Love has posted [feedback on the Minute Paper after Class 09](https://github.com/THOMASELOVE/431-2020/tree/master/minutepapers).
     - Several students expressed interest in finding a partner to work on Project A. I've emailed a Google Form to students on that list to help them provide a few comments that might help someone understand why they're taking the class, and what they're looking for in a partner, and I've provided the results I have so far to the students on that list.
 Good luck finding a partner!
+2. We've made some efforts now to clarify what TAs will and won't do during office hours.
+    - We encourage you to visit TA office hours when you need one-on-one support.
+There, you can share your screen of the work that you're doing, and the TAs will be happy to provide you with oral feedback on specific questions that you have about R coding or statistical issues.
+    - If you need help with grammar and usage of English, you should look into CWRU's resources for supporting students, [as I've described them in the Syllabus, particularly sections 15.6 through 15.8](https://thomaselove.github.io/431-2020-syllabus/university-resources-for-student-support.html#educational-services-for-students).
+    - If the TA has time during office hours (i.e. there is no one else waiting) they *may* (at their discretion) also be willing to read over sections of your work with you and make a few suggestions about grammar and syntax.
+Note that not all TAs will feel comfortable about doing this, and you should be respectful of that, should they decline.
+TAs are **not** available to proofread your work for you or edit your work for you.
+That is your job.
-2. On 2020-09-22, I posted a short (~9 minutes) video to Piazza and the Shared Google Drive (in the Dr Love Special Videos folder) where I created and then debugged some common errors in using RStudio and R Markdown using the iris data, which is sort of like the palmerpenguins data for Lab 04.
+3. On 2020-09-22, I posted a short (~9 minutes) video to Piazza and the Shared Google Drive (in the Dr Love Special Videos folder) where I created and then debugged some common errors in using RStudio and R Markdown using the iris data, which is sort of like the palmerpenguins data for Lab 04.
 Take a look, if you are interested.
-3. I fixed an error in the grading for class participation from [the Syllabus](https://thomaselove.github.io/431-2020-syllabus/).
+4. I fixed an error in the grading for class participation from [the Syllabus](https://thomaselove.github.io/431-2020-syllabus/).
     - I had mistakenly implied that you would receive 5 points for each Minute Paper instead of 4.
-4. The [Course Notes](https://thomaselove.github.io/431-notes/) are available through Chapter 22.
+5. The [Course Notes](https://thomaselove.github.io/431-notes/) are available through Chapter 22.
 The remaining chapters (I'm still thinking this semester will have about 30 chapters) will discuss regression modeling and will appear in late October, I expect.
-5. You may be interested in this YouTube video on [Critical Reasoning in Medical Machine Learning](https://www.youtube.com/watch?v=o5YmdoCiyug), which is part of the Philosophy of Data Science series.
+6. You may be interested in this YouTube video on [Critical Reasoning in Medical Machine Learning](https://www.youtube.com/watch?v=o5YmdoCiyug), which is part of the Philosophy of Data Science series.
-6. If you want to watch someone masterfully analyze data in R using the Tidyverse, I cannnot recommend [David Robinson's Tidy Tuesday videos](https://www.youtube.com/channel/UCeiiqmVK07qhY-wvg3IZiZQ) enough.
+7. If you want to watch someone masterfully analyze data in R using the Tidyverse, I cannnot recommend [David Robinson's Tidy Tuesday videos](https://www.youtube.com/channel/UCeiiqmVK07qhY-wvg3IZiZQ) enough.
     - Last week's screencast was on [Analyzing government spending on kids in R](https://www.youtube.com/watch?v=dHRPrVsnNwo), but there are many available.

 ## What Should I Be Working On?